YangLab/SCAPTURE/README.md

   The output poly(A) site file was in widely used [BED format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1.7).

   Briefly,
- * the 1-12 columns represent the spliced peak region of the peak region.
+ * the 1-12 columns represent the spliced peak region of PAS.

   Specifically, for "evaluated.bed",
  * the 13th column is "number of refernce poly(A) sites supporting the PAS."